“Travel is not about itineraries and tourist places, it’s all about travel tales!”

 At 5 p.m., we rushed back to the ticket counter near the entrance as we wanted to be the first in the queue to buy tickets for the renowned Kecak dance performance.
 We bought the tickets and decided we had enough time to grab a small bite before the show started at 6 p.m.
 So we exited the temple and walked across to the small restaurants near the parking area.
-We gorged on our food and rushed back to the amphitheatre to secure good seats for the Kecak dance performance.
+We ate a hearty Indonesia quick meal and rushed back to the amphitheatre to secure good seats for the Kecak dance performance.

 So far so good, right?
 Read on to learn about the mistake that shook us!

 The Kecak dance performance was breathtaking and finally, it was time to leave.
 By then the sun had set and the theatre was completely dark.
 Akshay reached out to his pocket to pull out the scooter key and that’s when he got a terrible shock.
 The key wasn’t there!

 Super worried, we checked all around the place where we were seated using the flashlight on our mobile phones!
 But no, we couldn’t spot the key anywhere.
 We poured out the contents of our bag and scanned through every item carefully to see if the key was hiding underneath.
-But no it wasn’t.
+But no, it wasn’t.